Ottis Toole: Murder of Adam Walsh

+Other confessions

 In 1984, Toole confessed to two unsolved northwest Florida slayings, including one of the I-10 murders.
 During an interview, he admitted to killing 18-year-old David Schallart, a hitchhiker who he picked up east of Pensacola.
 Schallart's body, bearing five gunshot wounds in the left side of the head, was found on February 6, 1980, approximately 125 ft off I-10's eastbound lane, 5 mi east of Chipley.
 The second confession involved the death of 20-year-old Ada Johnson.
 Toole confessed that he shot her in the head on a road outside of Fort Walton Beach after kidnapping her at gunpoint at a Tallahassee nightclub.
 Psychiatrists Dr. Urbina and Dr. Sanches testified at Toole's 1984 Florida Supreme Court appeal that he was extremely impulsive and exhibited antisocial behavior as a result of a personality disorder and that he was a pyromaniac.
 The court found sufficient evidence that Toole could be diagnosed with antisocial personality disorder.